rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 eq("boo", {hello: "world"})
 ```

 _This is very unfortunate_, you want generic functions to work _consistently_ across types.
+IMO this is a bug or an arbitrary complexity.
-The quirkiness seems to be related to type inference working inconsistently and failing
+The quirkiness seems to be related to the type inference working inconsistently and failing
 to widen the types if a string literal type is involved (next section discussed it).

-The narrative ran away from me, but the point should be somewhat clear:  Generics provide only limited type safety in TS.
+The narrative has run away from me, but the point should be somewhat clear:  Generics provide only limited type safety in TS.
 E.g. enhanced safety semantics around `===` does not transfer to a DIY safety
 that a library solution could expose.